-Doing more with less intrusive procedures
+Reducing risk and recovery time with less intrusive procedures

 - Valve repair – During valve repair, a ring may be sewn around the opening of the valve to tighten it.
 Other parts of the valve may be cut, shortened, separated or strengthened to help the valve open and close correctly.

 - Valve replacement – If a valve, part or all of it, and its supportive structures can’t be repaired, it may be removed and replaced with a mechanical or biological prosthetic valve created from man-made materials.
 Biological, or tissue valves, are taken from pig, cow or human donors.